yhan/payment.gateway.checkout.com/README.md

 For performance consideration, all coming requests thread is offloaded to thread pool threads.
 To resist burst, we can add `requestTimeout` to kestrel configuration.
 We can also scale the server instances using Kubernetes cluster or Swarm cluster.
 This can help for achieving high availability.

+> Memory consumption is due to in memory cache in my system.
+In real world, specific caching might be considered, when unacceptable latency is caused by no-caching.

 To run performance tests:
    1. Goto API csproj folder
    1. Run: